TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

-Many of the not-very-useful (private to :class:`Mock` rather than the thing being mocked) underscore and double underscore prefixed attributes have been filtered from the result of calling :func:`dir` on a :class:`Mock`.
+Many of the not-very-useful (private to :class:`Mock` rather than the thing being mocked) underscore and double underscore prefixed attributes have been filtered kutoka the result of calling :func:`dir` on a :class:`Mock`.
 If you dislike this behaviour you can switch it off by setting the module level switch :data:`FILTER_DIR`:

 .. doctest::
     :options: +ELLIPSIS,+NORMALIZE_WHITESPACE

-    >>> from unittest import mock
+    >>> kutoka unittest agiza mock
     >>> mock.FILTER_DIR = False
     >>> dir(mock.Mock())
     ['_NonCallableMock__get_return_value',